MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/UniquePtr/Step37.md

 #endif
 ```

 Overall, I'm somehwat disappointed.
-It's way more code than I'd hoped and the ```Scorer``` class could be clearer.
+It's way more code than I'd hoped and the ```Scorer``` class could be cleaner.
 For alternative implementations, see the other Bowling Game kata steps, [here](/TDD/cpp/BowlingGame/BowlingGame.html).

 Are we done?
 If you don't think so, feel free to add more tests and run them.